Lecture: Section 15.6 Triple Integrals

 Visualizing the order dzdydx, we will go from the bottom surface z = x^2+1 to the top surface z = y+1. the middle integral is y = x^2 to y = 1 and the outer integral is -1 to 1

-1. Inner ($z$) bounds: A ray parallel to the $z$-axis (the "Ray") enters the solid at the "floor" $z = x^2+1$ and exits at the "ceiling" $z=y+1$.
+1. Inner ($z$) bounds: The Laser enters the solid at the "floor" $z = x^2+1$ and exits at the "ceiling" $z=y+1$.
 So, $x^2+1 \le z \le y+1$.

-2. Shadow ($D_{xy}$) bounds: The shadow in the $xy$-plane is the 2D region where the solid exists.
-It's bounded by the plane $y=1$ and the intersection of the two surfaces.
-Let's find the intersection: $y+1 = x^2+1 \implies y = x^2$.
+2. Shadow ($D_{xy}$) bounds: The shadow cast by the Flashlight is bounded by the plane $y=1$ and the intersection of the two surfaces: $y+1 = x^2+1 \implies y = x^2$.
 So the shadow is bounded by the line $y=1$ and the parabola $y=x^2$.

 For $...dy \,dx$, we have outer $x$-bounds from $-1$ to $1$, and inner $y$-bounds from $y=x^2$ to $y=1$.